lyleunderwood/swatchify.sh/README.md

 generate a swatch and it has like six color lines then you should crank up the minpixels.
 Swatches definitely work best with no more than three color lines.
 The default is 100000.

+Dependencies
+---
+imagemagick.
+Specifically uses `convert -segment`.
+I haven't looked into which versions of imagemagick support this functionality, but I assume it's been in there for a while.

 How does this work?
 ---